PGA Championship Betting Guide VA

 |2013||Jason Dufner||270||-10||Oak Hill - Rochester, NY|

-Yes, it’s legal to bet on golf online in VA.
+Yes, it’s legal to bet on golf online in Virginia.
 Sports betting launched in the Commonwealth in January 2021.

 To bet online, you’ll need to create an account with the sportsbook of your choice.
 Signing up is easy, and the best course of action is to click through on our exclusive links to begin.